joshbduncan/joshbduncan.com/content/posts/saving-preferences-in-adobe-extendscript.md

 The main thing to understand from the code above are the final few lines.
 If the user clicks the "OK" button `if (win.show() == 1)`, I gather their dialog selections (radio buttons in this case) and construct an object from them that I can return for use in the rest of the script.

 !!!!
 You may notice a utility function above called `captureRBSelection()`.
-It's not necessarily needed, it just provides an easy way to determine which radio button from an UI group is selected.
+It's not necessarily needed, it just provides an easy way to determine which radio button from a UI group is selected.
 !!!!

 ## Writing JSON Files With ExtendScript